JackAdams/meteor-editable-text/README.md

 	  return this.user_id === Meteor.userId();
 	}

-(Of course, to make this work, you'll have to save your documents with a `user_id` field that has a value equal to Meteor.userId() of the creator.)
+(Of course, to make the above work, you would have to save your documents with a `user_id` field that has a value equal to Meteor.userId() of the creator.)

+`userCanEdit` is really only useful for preventing text from being editable on the client in certain circumstances (by setting it to `false`).
+In the end, the only logic that matters is that of the `EditableText.userCanEdit` function (see the 'Security' section below).

 `placeholder="New post"` will be the placeholder on `input` or `textarea` elements